-Roosevelt's Little White House State Historic Site (Nearby Hotels)
+Roosevelt's Little White House State Historic Site, Warm Springs (Nearby Hotels)

 Franklin Delano Roosevelt fell in love with Warm Springs, Georgia because of the healing nature of the waters here.
 Visitors can see the Little White House Historic Site to learn more about the past president and what the town stood for back in the 1930s.
-Roosevelt build this house while he was the governor of New York before he became president, in search of relief and a cure for his polio.
+Roosevelt built this house while he was the governor of New York before he became president, in search of relief and a cure for his polio.
 He swam in the 88-degree spring waters, which didn’t cure his disease, but did bring him comfort and health improvements.
-Today, you can take a 90-minute guided tour on Saturdays at 9:30am for $20 per person.
-Or explore the site on your own between 9am and 4:45pm daily.
 Top things to see and do here include the Unfinished Portrait, the Walk of Flags and Stone, Memorial Fountain, the guest and servant quarters, and scavenger hunts to learn more about history.
 To make a weekend out of it, you can also check out the nearby city of Columbus, Callaway Gardens, and the F.D.
 Roosevelt State Park.

 Hofwyl-Broadfield Plantation Historic Site, Brunswick (Nearby Hotels)